 Shadows can be toggled on and off for each individual camera view by accessing the Specification dialog for the view or by selecting the Toggle Shadows tool.

 Modify items in a camera view without switching back to the plan.

 Home Designer allows you to control the lighting in your scene including the sun light.
 Learn how to setup the picturesque night scene.

 Adjusting the Field of View is a great way to include more content in a camera view without distorting the image.

-Use an image from the library, a custom backdrop or a solid color background for your camera view.
+Use an image from the library, a custom backdrop, or a solid color for the background in your camera views.

 Creating a screenshot is easy to accomplish by following the instructions applicable for your operating system linked here.

 Walls are not showing when they should be, you may need to adjust floor and ceiling heights.